openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Horizontally align a rectangle using a position and anchor edge.

-Aligns the horizontal position of the ofRectangle to the given x- position using an ofAlignHorz constant.
+Aligns the horizontal position of the ofRectangle to the given x- position using an ofAlignHorz constant as anchor.
 If a constant is not passed in this will align the center of the rectangle.

-__ofAlignHorz Constants:__

-- `OF_ALIGN_HORZ_IGNORE` : Does not perform any horizontal alignment.
-- `OF_ALIGN_HORZ_LEFT`   : Uses the left edge of the rectangle to horizontally anchor the alignment.
-- `OF_ALIGN_HORZ_RIGHT`  : Uses the right edge of the rectangle to horizontally anchor the alignment.
-- `OF_ALIGN_HORZ_CENTER` : Uses the center of the rectangle to horizontally anchor the alignment.

-For an example of how to use ofAlignHorz, see the *graphics/rectangleAlignmentAndScaling/* example within the examples directory.

 Parameters: